altwajre/hello-akka/resources/docs/06-streams/05-working-with-graphs/README.md

 ```

 If we run this example we see that

-    The flow of elements does not stop, there are always elements printed
+- The flow of elements does not stop, there are always elements printed.
-    We see that some of the numbers are printed several times over time (due to the feedback loop) but on average the numbers are increasing in the long term
+- We see that some of the numbers are printed several times over time (due to the feedback loop) but on average the numbers are increasing in the long term.

 This example highlights that one solution to avoid deadlocks in the presence of potentially unbalanced cycles (cycles where the number of circulating elements are unbounded) is to drop elements.
 - An alternative would be to define a larger buffer with OverflowStrategy.fail which would fail the stream instead of deadlocking it after all buffer space has been consumed.